How to display detailed information of a specific AnqiCMS Tag on the front page, such as description and Logo?

 {% endif %}

-3. SEO friendly: Set a unique description and high-quality logo for the tab page, which helps search engines better understand the theme of the tab page and may improve its ranking in search results.
-Make surealtTags and SEO elements are also properly filled.
+3. SEO-friendly: Set a unique description and high-quality logo for the tab page, which helps search engines better understand the theme of the tab page, thereby possibly improving its ranking in search results.
+Make surealtLabel and SEO elements are also properly filled.

-4. Page loading performance: Make sure the logo image uploaded is optimized, with moderate size and dimensions, to avoid slow page loading due to large images, which may affect user experience.The 'Content Settings' of AnqiCMS provides features such as automatic image compression and WebP conversion, which can effectively help you optimize images.
+4. Page loading performance: Make sure the logo image is optimized, with moderate size and dimensions to avoid slow page loading due to large images, which can affect user experience.AnqiCMS's 'Content Settings' provides features such as automatic image compression and WebP conversion, which can effectively help you optimize images.

-By following these steps, you can display the detailed information of specific tags in the AnqiCMS front page in a rich and intuitive way, providing a better browsing experience for visitors, and also adding bricks and tiles to the SEO performance of the website.
+By following these steps, you can display detailed information about specific tags in the AnqiCMS front page in a rich and intuitive way, providing visitors with a better browsing experience and also contributing to the website's SEO performance.

-2. How to display the document list under the Tag on the detail page at the same time?Display the document list under the Tag on the Tag detail page, you can use the document list provided by AnqiCMS.tagDataListLabel.This tag is specifically used to retrieve all related documents under a specified Tag.It will automatically recognize the current Tag page ID.
+How to display the document list under the Tag in the Tag detail page at the same time?Display the document list under the Tag on the Tag detail page, you can use the AnqiCMS providedtagDataListThe tag is specifically used to retrieve all relevant documents under the specified Tag.It will automatically recognize the ID of the current Tag page.
+You just need to add similar code to the template to loop and display document titles, links, and other information:

 {% tagDataList archives with type="page" limit="10" %}